nightness/swarm/examples/basic/README.md

 npm install
 ```

-This will install the `swarm-ai` library, along with other required development dependencies like `typescript` and `ts-node`.
+This will install the `@josh.guyette/swarm` library, along with other required development dependencies like `typescript` and `ts-node`.